DCM-UPB/NNVMC/examples/README.md

 ## Example 6

 `ex6/`: solve 1 dimension 1 particle harmonic oscillator using a Neural Network Wave Function and optimizing via the Adam algorithm.

+## Example 7

+`ex7/`: solve 1 dimension 1 particle harmonic oscillator using a PyTorch-driven Neural Network Wave Function and optimizing via the Adam algorithm.